Jbleezy/BO1-Reimagined/README.md

 * Fix fx inside top of Wunderwaffe on COTD
 * Try adding 1st person mode to DOA
 * Fix glitch where game freezes for a couple seconds very rarely, something to do with making crawlers in a window possibly?
-* QED: 100% chance of random weapon powerup if thrown near a wall weapon or box location
-* QED: 100% chance of random powerup if thrown near a powerup
 * Shang spikes: if a player is off the ground at any time during its .4 activation startup time, then the spikes don't activate
-* Make timers text all line up with eachother
+* Make total timer and round timer text line up update whenever itself or the timer changes
 * Add game_mod as a submodule on github
 * Freeze Gun: make zombies crumple away instantly if they dropped a powerup
 * Check if zombies eyes fx should be deleting on death